harry-wilkos/Houtils/README.md

 + Houdini >= 20.5
 + Python >= 3.11
 >[!IMPORTANT]
 >Houtils was built on and for Linux.
-While I am unaware of any comptaibilty issues and everything is built to be OS agnostic, other OS's may cause have issues.
+While I am unaware of any comptaibilty issues and everything is built to be OS agnostic, other OSs may have issues.

 ## Installation